You're out with friends, laughing, having a grand old time -- when someone asks the group a total brainteaser: "Why

 To do this, simply copy the HTML snippet below and paste it in the header of your site.

 In many cases, placing this viewport tag in the header file will have the viewport carry across the whole site, making your entire website more mobile-friendly.
 But be aware you may have to add the viewport tag to each and every webpage individually, especially if you use different software for your website versus your landing pages.
-If you're not using an integrated solution like CMS Hub, you'll have to manually check to make sure your landing pages, site pages, and blog have this viewport tag so they're mobile-friendly.
+If you're not using an integrated solution like HubSpot Landing Pages or CMS Hub, you'll have to manually check to make sure your landing pages, site pages, and blog have this viewport tag so they're mobile-friendly.

 Note: Adding this tag won't make your website responsive to mobile devices -- that's an entirely different process, described here -- but it will make it so mobile users don't have to zoom in and out and scroll back and forth to read and interact with the content on your website.